eulloa10/harmonious-voices/README.md

 Harmonious Voices is a Discord inspired website with frontend and backend support for Servers, Channels, Messages, and Direct Messaging features.

----
 #### Direct Messaging

-Easily search for a friend to start a direct messaging thread:
+Easily search for a friend to start a direct messaging thread

 ![Direct-Messaging](/screenshots/directmessaging2.png)

----
-Explore
+#### Explore

-Browser through various user created servers and join any that match your interests:
+Browser through various user created servers and join any that match your interests

 ![Explore-Servers](/screenshots/explore.png)

----
-Channels
+#### Channels

-Using the various server channels to effectively communicate with others:
+Using the various server channels to effectively communicate with others

 ![Channel-Messaging](/screenshots/channels.png)